adithyab-20/ospsd-ta-task/docs/getting-started/index.md

 # Getting Started

-Quick start guide for setting up and using the Email Client System.
+Quick start guide for setting up and using the Email Client with Dependency Injection.

 ## Prerequisites